 Helping to support youth mental health during the holidays

-Stress and the holidays can go hand-in-hand.
+Stress and the holidays are often synonymous.
 There’s the pressure of buying the perfect gifts — and making sure you don’t go broke doing it.
-Event after event can stretch you thin.
-And let’s be honest, being at home with the family can be taxing.
+Holiday party after holiday party can stretch you thin.
+And let’s be honest, being at home with the family can start to wear on you.

 If your social media feeds are in full “happy holidays mode” and you’re not feeling it, you’re not alone.
 Many young adults are dealing with stress, anxiety and depression.

-“Even outside of the holidays, we we know Gen Zers feel lonelier than their counterparts and have more unmet social needs than other generations,” said Dr. Rhonda Randall, chief medical officer at UnitedHealthcare Employer & Individual.
+“Even outside of the holidays, we know Gen Zers feel lonelier and have more unmet social needs than other generations,” said Dr. Rhonda Randall, chief medical officer at UnitedHealthcare Employer & Individual.
 “That’s why it’s so important that young people have a plan heading into this busy season for putting themselves and their whole health first.”

 - High blood pressure

 Five strategies for reducing stress and boosting joy this holiday season: